danielscholl/iac-aks/README_archive.md

 [System.Text.Encoding]::ASCII.GetString([System.Convert]::FromBase64String($data)) | clip
 ```

-#### Option B -- _Create a Kubernetes Cluster with RBAC AAD integration_
+### Option B -- __Create a Kubernetes Cluster with RBAC AAD integration__

-_Create a .env.ps1 file with the following settings as defined in the Tutorial Document_
+Create a .env.ps1 file with the following settings as defined in the Tutorial Document

 [https://docs.microsoft.com/en-us/azure/aks/aad-integration](https://docs.microsoft.com/en-us/azure/aks/aad-integration)

->NOTE: Track the Open Issue:  [RBAC AAD access error](https://github.com/Azure/AKS/issues/478)
+>Important things to note:

 1. Follow the instructions "VERY" carefully.
 2. Ensure you select Grant Permissions on both the Server Principal and the Client Principal
 3. Only "Member" users will be supported and not "Guest" users

+Track the Open Issue:  [RBAC AAD access error](https://github.com/Azure/AKS/issues/478)

-_Create a private environment file_
+__Create a private environment file__

 ```powershell
 ## Sample Environment File  (.env.ps1)